Lightning-AI/LitServe/README.md

 These benchmarks are for image and text classification as examples.
 Reproduce and read the full benchmarks [here](https://lightning.ai/docs/litserve/home/benchmarks).

 ***💡 Note on LLM serving:*** For high-performance LLM serving (like Ollama/VLLM), use [LitGPT](https://github.com/Lightning-AI/litgpt?tab=readme-ov-file#deploy-an-llm) or build your custom VLLM-like server with LitServe.
-Optimizations like kv-caching, which can be done with LitServe, are needed for best LLM performance.
+Optimizations like kv-caching, which can be done with LitServe, are needed to maximize LLM performance.

 &nbsp;